dreamysx/LORELEI/clustering/README.md

 	3. Number of clusters

 	For example: `$ python clustering.py file_path unsupervised 30`
-* `MTokenizer.py` is used in refining input text content, all credit to [Mayank Kejriwal](http://usc-isi-i2.github.io/kejriwal/).
+* `MTokenizer.py` is used in refining input text content, credit to [Mayank Kejriwal](http://usc-isi-i2.github.io/kejriwal/).